catseye/Robin/README.markdown

   I'm not sure that solves the problem of them only being accessible from the module in which they're defined.

-* Support qualifiers during module import.
-Have identifiers be imported from modules qualified by default, and have something to turn this off.
-  Possibly support "only" and "hiding" qualifiers.

 * Have exceptions, by default, be chained together, to avoid "exception translation".
 If a program raises an exception while catching another exception, the old exception(s) should be linked to from to the new